Not intended as legal advice. For educational purposes only.

 A surety is an integral part of the release of the accused from jail once charges have been laid.
 A surety is usually a friend or family member of the accused who signs bail for the accused and pledges to sign an amount of money so that the accused can be released from jail until trial, or resolution of the case.
 Most of the time, you will not be required to deposit that amount of money, rather just show that the money is available if needed.
 It is the responsibility of the surety to supervise the accused, and make sure they are present for all court appearances and abide by the conditions of their bail, otherwise the accused may go back to jail, and the surety may face serious consequences, including losing the money they put up.
 Selecting a proper surety will expedite the process of release from jail pending trial/resolution.

-- Can show that they have the sufficient amount of money available for the bail;
+Can show that they have a sufficient amount of money available for the bail;

 You may also like to see Bail in Ontario.

 The right to Crown Disclosure

 Disclosure is the information that the police and other authorities have gathered relating to the charges.
 It could include documents like police reports, photographs of the scene of the incident, testimony of witnesses, and diagrams.
 It is the case that the Crown (the state) has against you.

 The Crown has a constitutional obligation to provide Disclosure.
 Disclosure is usually made available to the accused as early in the process as possible to allow the accused to prepare a full and defence.
 A defence lawyer can review Disclosure with you and identify the strengths and weaknesses of the Crown’s case against you.
 As such, counsel can assist you to prepare an effective defence after considering constitutional or other issues presented by the Disclosure.